-For the case with dispersion coefficient varying in domain you have to prepare a data file containing the dispersion coefficient before you set up the hydrodynamic simulation.
+For the case with dispersion coefficient varying in domain the values are constant in the vertical domain and only varying in the horizontal domain.
+You have to prepare a data file containing the dispersion coefficient before you set up the hydrodynamic simulation.
 The file must be a 2D unstructured data file (dfsu) or a 2D grid data file (dfs2).
 The area in the data file must cover the model area.
 If a dfsu-file is used, a piecewise constant interpolation is used to map the data.
 If a dfs2-file is used, a bilinear interpolation is used to map the data.